Final Resolution (2007)

-The 2007 Final Resolution was a professional wrestling pay-per-view (PPV) event produced by Total Nonstop Action Wrestling (TNA), which took place on January 14, 2007 at the TNA Impact!
+The 2007 Final Resolution was a professional wrestling pay-per-view (PPV) event produced by Total Nonstop Action Wrestling (TNA), which took place on January 14, 2007, at the TNA Impact!
 Zone in Orlando, Florida.
 It was the third event under the Final Resolution chronology.

-Seven matches were featured on the event's card.
+Nine matches were contested at the event, with two being taped as dark matches.
+In the main event, Christian Cage defeated Sting and Abyss to retain the TNA World Heavyweight Championship.
+In other prominent matches, Kurt Angle defeated Samoa Joe 3–2 in an Iron man match, Chris Sabin defeated Christopher Daniels and Jerry Lynn to win the Impact X Division Championship and in the opening contest, Rhino defeated AJ Styles in a Last Man Standing match.

 The pay-per-view had a buy rate of 35,000.
 In October 2017, with the launch of the Global Wrestling Network, the event became available to stream on demand.

 Storylines

 The event featured wrestlers from pre-existing scripted feuds and storylines.
 Wrestlers portrayed villains, heroes, or less distinguishable characters in the scripted events that built tension and culminated in a wrestling match or series of matches.